Ace1026/XenonButton/C51 - POLLING/README.en.md

 {
     BTN_EVT_ONPRESS = 0x00, /*!< On press event - sent when valid press is detected */
-    BTN_EVT_ONRELEASE,      /*!< On release event - sent when valid release event is detected (from active to inactive) */ BTN_EVT_ONCLICK,        /*!< On click event - sent when valid sequence of on-press and on-release events occurs */ BTN_EVT_KEEPALIVE,      /*!< Keep alive event - sent periodically when button is active */ } xbtn_evt_t;
+    BTN_EVT_ONRELEASE,      /*!< On release event - sent when valid release event is detected (from active to inactive) */ BTN_EVT_ONCLICK,        /*!< On Click event - sent when valid sequence of on-press and on-release events occurs */ BTN_EVT_KEEPALIVE,      /*!< Keep alive event - sent periodically when button is active */ } xbtn_evt_t;
 ```